 Paul’s House provides a non-clinical and welcoming environment for children and young people and their families coping with cancer.
-It is run by CLIC Sargent, the UK’s leading cancer charity for children and young people.
+It is run by Young Lives vs Cancer, the UK’s leading cancer charity for children and young people.

 It is one of nine Homes from Home the charity runs around the country.
 Homes from Home provide free accommodation near major treatment centres for children and young people up to the age of 24, and their families.